- "The place where I come from is a small town

 - Broken Record: "Big Time" has the word "big" repeated ad finitum near the end.

 - Downer Ending: "In Your Eyes" was written to win back a woman Peter lost — it didn't work.
-(It did, however, work for Lloyd.)
+(At least it worked for Lloyd Dobler.)

 - Epic Rocking: "Red Rain".

 - Face on the Cover: Gabriel's face in close-up.

 - God Is Love Song: "In Your Eyes" is sometimes mentioned by Peter as being this; he deliberately wrote the lyrics so that it could be interpreted either as one of these songs or as a romantic song.